 Zone 1 is perfect for recovery sessions, social activities and even cross-training like SUP paddling or hiking.

-Zone 2 training: aerobic base / easy pace
+Zone 2 heart rate: aerobic base / easy pace

 Target heart rate: